skypilot-org/skypilot/docs/source/examples/syncing-code-artifacts.rst

 Syncing Code and Artifacts
 ====================================

-Sky simplifies transferring code (the working directory) and artifacts to and from cloud clusters:
+Sky simplifies transferring code, data, and artifacts to and from cloud clusters:

 - To :ref:`upload code and project files<Uploading code and project files>` - use :code:`workdir`

 - To :ref:`upload files outside of workdir<Uploading files outside of workdir>` (e.g., dotfiles) - use :code:`file_mounts`

-- To :ref:`upload/reuse large files<Uploading or reusing large files>` - use :ref:`Sky Storage <sky-storage>`
+- To :ref:`upload/reuse large files<Uploading or reusing large files>` (e.g., datasets) - use :ref:`Sky Storage <sky-storage>`

 - To :ref:`download files and artifacts from a cluster<Downloading files and artifacts>` - use :code:`rsync`